okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-guide/index.md

 ## Create a demo video

 This is an optional suggestion.
-A video can help visually oriented customers to learn about your application, or can help guide them if you have a complicated set of procedures needed to set up your configuration.
+A video can help visually oriented customers to learn about your application, or can help guide them if you have a complex set of procedures required to set up your configuration.

 You can either host the video on your website, or create a public YouTube video.
 Remember to include in the video any disclaimers about the availability of your app.